AshirBorah/cp_bootcamp_r_tutorials/docs/index.md

 layout: default
 ---

-A common plage to collect all relevant information for the R Bootcamp.
+A common page to collect all relevant information for the R Bootcamp.
 This will also be the place for any corrections, announcements and a place to get all relevant links for class.
 Feel free to drop me (Ashir Borah, ashir dot borah at ucsf.edu) an email if you have any questions.
-Slack is often easier and faster
+Slack is often easier and faster.

 Instructors for the course:
-Ashir Borah - BMI PhD Program, Gilbert Lab - UCSF/Arc Institute Natalie Elphick - Bioinformatician - Gladstone Institutes
+Ashir Borah - BMI PhD Program, Gilbert Lab - UCSF/Arc Institute
+Natalie Elphick - Bioinformatician - Gladstone Institutes Bioinformatics Core

 Before the first class, please **ensure that you complete [lesson 0](https://ashir.shinyapps.io/lesson_0_pres/)** which will help you set up a working R, RStudio and the required packages for this course.